spkenv/spk/docs/ref/indexes.md

-### Flatbuffer index schema
+### Flatbuffer Index Schema

-`spk` uses flatbuffers for the index data format on disk.
+`SPK` uses flatbuffers for the index data format on disk.
 This is fast to read and use, but slow to generate.
 Updates to an existing index require an index to be read in completely and written out again with the updated data.
 It does not support updating complex structures in-place.

-The `spk-proto` crate contains spk's flatbuffers schema for an index.
+The `spk-proto` crate contains SPK's flatbuffers schema for an index.
 It requires `flatc` to be installed to generate the rust code for the index schema.